-This award is given to the author(s) of the outstanding paper appearing in Applied Spectroscopy.
+This award is given to the author(s) of the most outstanding paper appearing in Applied Spectroscopy.
 More details on the award are available from the Society for Applied Spectroscopy.

-The 2022 Meggers Award winners for the paper entitled "Augmented Two-Dimensional Correlation Spectroscopy for the Joint Analysis of Correlated Changes in Spectroscopic and Disparate Sources "
+Augmented Two-Dimensional Correlation Spectroscopy for the Joint Analysis of Correlated Changes in Spectroscopic and Disparate Sources

 The Raman Spectrum of a Single Molecule on an Electrochemically Etched Silver Tip.